SolidLabResearch/ODRL-Compliance-Report-Model/README.md

 It has been modelled by taking in the [specification of the ODRL Formal Semantics](https://w3c.github.io/odrl/formal-semantics/) and iterated upon through discussions between Beatriz and Wout.

-The Compliance Report Model can be found at the root of this repository: [`ComplianceReportModel.ttl`](./ComplianceReportModel.ttl)
+The ODRL Compliance Report Model can be found at the root of this repository: [`ComplianceReportModel.ttl`](./ComplianceReportModel.ttl)

 Below is a visualisation of this report.